Frequently Asked Questions about Conflict of Interest

 How do I apply for an exception to my Management Plan?

 You must work with your Dean's Office to request an exception from the COI Committee.
 For more information see Financial Conflict of Interest Policy and Procedures: Guidance Document.

 It consists of 4 modules covering the UW Madison Conflict of Interest Policy and its requirements.
 The results can take up to 24 hours to appear in the Training Lookup Tool.

 Do I have to complete the Online COI Training Course?

 If you receive federally funded awards or are conducting human subjects research, you must complete the COI Training course at least once every 4 years.
-You access the COI Training course via Learn@UW.
-Use your NetID and password to log into Learn@UW.
+You access the COI Training course via Canvas using your NetID and password.
 For further details, Conflict of Interest Training Course.

 What is the first step I need to take as a subrecipient?

 If you do not have your own PHS compliant COI Policy, you must follow the UW Madison's COI Policy.
 This means you must file an OAR and take the COI Training course.
 In order to do so, you will need a UW NetID and password.
 The UW Conflict of Interest Program will assist you in obtaining a NetID from the UW Department of Information Technology.
 To request a NetID, please click Subrecipient NetID.

 If I am on a PHS grant, what are my COI related responsibilities for award setup?